tomsugden/cordsuit/songs/i-remember-me.md

 And if you were there you would hear him say.

 I remember her and I remember him
-I remember them and I remember then
+I remember them and I remember then..
-I'm just rememberin'
-I'm just rememberin'
+I'm just rememberin' I'm just rememberin'